eprosync/fc2-reflection/README.md

 To do this simply <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> to open the pallete in command mode\
 Doing <kbd>Ctrl</kbd> + <kbd>P</kbd> does the same thing, just missing <kbd>></kbd> before it

-* `fc2.execute` - Runs the current active file to fc2
+* `fc2: Execute` - Runs the current active file to fc2
-* `fc2.reset` - Removes all runtimes that was executed with reflection handlers
-* `fc2.reload` - Reloads all active lua scripts
+* `fc2: Authenticate` - Reconnects & authenticates with fc2

 ## Modes
 There are two modes: HTTP and PIPE\
 `HTTP` [0] - uses on_http_request to handle information\
-`PIPE` [1] - uses file-based operations to handle requests (yes this is horrible, I cry)
+`PIPE` [1] - uses file-based operations to handle requests (yes this is horrible, I cry)\
+Do note that we still try to red from output pipe for asyncronous actions done.

 ## Configuration
 By default we have reflection.lua set on HTTP.